infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 Thus, we added another constraint named `measure_constr` and created a `Julia` variable `measure_constr` that contains a reference to that constraint.

+!!! note
+    Linear algebra constraints can also be used when defining constraints when `.` is added in front of the constraint operators (e.g., `.<=`).
+This behavior is further explained in `JuMP`'s documentation [here](https://www.juliaopt.org/JuMP.jl/stable/constraints/#Vectorized-constraints-1).
+However, note that that vector array sets such as `MOI.Nonnegatives` are not currently supported.

 ### Bounded Constraints
 Bounded constraints denote constraints with a particular sub-domain of an infinite domain.
 Such constraints might pertain to point constraints evaluated at a